JZurroAdurizDev/SuperMarketPriceComparator/README.md

 # SuperMarketPriceComparator
 This app searches different prices of typical products found on spanish supermarkets.
-The information showed is based on the prices showed on their websites.
+All the information related to prices is based on the prices showed on their websites.